mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 ## <a id="options"></a>Global Options

 --cluster_info <cluster_info>
 :   Use this option when Greenplum Database is not running.
 The input file `<cluster_info>` contains information about the database cluster.
-You may generate the file by running the follow ing command:
+You may generate the file by running the following command:

     ```
     psql postgres -Xc 'select dbid, content, role, preferred_role, mode, status, hostname, address, port, datadir from gp_segment_configuration order by content, preferred_role desc;' | sed -n '3,7p' | tr -d " " > cluster_info